What To Do When The Wrong Page Is Ranking For The Keywords You Care About

 The first reason is that a relevant page doesn’t even exist on the website that is correct for the keyword, so instead another page has been indexed by Google.
 Start with creating a page that is correct for the keyword.
 This is why it is super important to do detailed keyword research and match keywords to existing pages or create a content project if one doesn’t exist.

-Thirdly, the ability for your desired page to rank could be being overwhelmed by another page.
-We call this problem keyword cannibalism – the means that another page is to closely related in topic and causing Google to be confused on which page to position.
+Third, the ability for your desired page to rank could be being overwhelmed by another page.
+We call this problem keyword cannibalism – this means that another page is to closely related in topic and causing Google to be confused on which page to position.

 Step 2: Create The Relevant Page to The Keyword or Improve the Existing Page